Kishor-550/DBMS/README.md

 WHERE last_name LIKE 'MY%' OR last_name LIKE '%SE%';
 ```

-4.4 last names contains B followed by R or U
+Get the customers whose last names contains B followed by R or U

 ```sql
 SELECT *